 So what makes Facebook’s games so popular?
 It’s the social media aspect of it all– when it pops up in your news feed multiple times that someone you know just earned 400 points in Words With Friends, it piques your interest.

 There’s also the draw of social interaction.
-You might be thousands of miles away from a close friend or family member, but Facebook games allow you to bond with that person on a regular basis, regardless of the distance between.
+You might be thousands of miles away from a close friend or family member, but Facebook games allow you to bond with that person on a regular basis, regardless of the distance between them.

 So…what to play?